magicalElectronicSpace/ToDo/README.md

 ## Developer

-This program was made by Sebastian William Descy, who is new to GitHub at the end of 2024.
+This program was made by Magical Electronic Space, who is new to GitHub at the end of 2024.

 ## Running